 A control parameter file contains specifications for parameters used to control SPSM general operations.
 It gives information for such things as input and output file specifications, record selection requests, cross-tabulation and other user facilities.
 It does not give information on the parameters used to specify database growth, or parameters of the tax/transfer system.
 This information is provided by separate parameter files.
-The majority of control parameters are used to control the SPSM user facilities and are discussed in greater detail in Section 4.
-The control parameter file also acts as documentation for a program run because it contains to all the information necessary to make the run.
+The majority of control parameters are used to control the SPSM user facilities.
+The control parameter file also acts as documentation for a program run because it contains all the information necessary to make the run.
 Control files normally have a .cpr extension.